Welcome to St John the Baptist Church of England Primary School

 We agree with them!
 Everybody at St John’s shares a common goal; to give the best possible education to safe, happy learners.
 We value outdoor learning, creativity, sports and the arts and seek to help every child to find their love of learning.

 Please contact the school office to arrange a visit if you are new to the area and looking for a good local school for your child.
-Our prefects will be delighted to show you around St John’s and answer your questions.
+We have spaces in some of our year groups.
 We look forward to welcoming you to St John’s.

 Mrs Kay Bowen and Mr David Parkin